vnscriptkid/system-design/airbnb.md

 ## Notes:
 - Elastic Search: fuzzy (take care of miss spell, typos)
 - Cassandra: huge amount of reads and writes
+- where to place Redis cluster: high-throughput point (searching for rooms)